About

 Berks, Bucks & Oxon Wildlife Trust is registered with the Fundraising Regulator.
 We have made a public Promise to adhere to best practice, honesty, transparency, clarity and accountability in all fundraising activity, enabling you to give with confidence.

 If you have any concerns about the way we fundraise, we encourage you to get in touch with your feedback.
-Please do so by contacting George Murray, Head of Marketing at the Berks, Bucks and Oxon Wildlife Trust.
 Read our Complaints Procedure here.
 If we cannot resolve your complaint, we accept the authority of the the Fundraising Regulator to make a final adjudication.